wetransform-os/rasdaman/doc/main/05_geo-services-guide.rst

   by reading the ``MTD_TL.xml`` file present in the SAFE container that contains the file to be imported.
 This can be much faster compared to reading the metadata from JPEG 2000 files with GDAL.
-Note that this only works with file paths on the filesystem in extracted SAFE directories.
+Note that this only works with file paths on the filesystem in extracted SAFE directories, or with SAFE directories on S3 object storage.
+In the latter case, wcst_import will try to use s3cmd to retrieve the ``MTD_TL.xml`` locally first in ``/tmp/rasdaman_wcst_import/``; these temporary files need to be manually removed.

 * ``pixelIsPoint`` - Only valid if ``type`` is ``netcdf`` or ``grib``.
   In some cases, by convention in the input files, the coordinates